-As you know, you are about to make one of the most important decisions of your life so far - the selection of subjects for study to GCSE level.
-Increasingly, you need to see this as a step taking you to your destination at the age of 18 or even 21.
+As you know, you are about to make some important decisions about the next steps in your education - the selection of subjects you will study at GCSE level.
+This is an exciting opportunity to think about your future and aspire to be the best you can be and to achieve academic success.
 There are some things you should remember:

-- a) Your working life will go far beyond the present economic climate so think long term! - b) Be realistic and ambitious do not settle for being less than you are capable of. - The greater the qualifications you have the more you are likely to earn over your lifetime and the greater your freedom to choose your own pathway.

-Mildenhall College Academy has always aimed to offer a wide range of subjects to students.
+- a) Your working life will go far beyond the present economic climate so think long term! - b) Be realistic and ambitious do not settle for being less than you are capable of. - c) The more qualifications you pass at a Grade 4 or above, the more you are likely to earn over your lifetime and the more opportunities you will have to pursue a wide range of career options. - d) Mildenhall College Academy has always aimed to offer a wide range of subjects to students.
 Please choose carefully.
-Once begun, it is usually impossible to change courses.
+Once you have started these courses, it is very difficult to make changes.

-Students with special educational needs will have the same choice as all others and will enjoy continuing support.
-Where we feel that the burden of a full range of GCSEs would not be appropriate for a student, we shall discuss alternative routes.
-Giving further advice for individual students will be an integral part of the process of setting up next year's curriculum.
+Students with special educational needs will have the same core curriculum and subject choices as other students and will continue to be supported with in-class intervention, as well as additional support offered to our students with SEND.
+Where we feel that the workload of a full range of GCSEs would not be appropriate for a student, we may suggest a more bespoke pathway to optimise success.
+We will provide further guidance and advice for individual students during the options process.

-With such a wide degree of opportunity a great deal of careful and informed thought is needed before making final choices and we are here to give you as much help, information and support as we can.
-It is also important to note that some subjects are available to students by invitation only Triple Science and Youth Award.
+With such a wide degree of opportunity, a great deal of careful and informed thought is needed before making final choices and we are here to give you as much help, information and support as we can.
+It is also important to note that some subjects are available to students by invitation only: Triple Science, Further Maths, Spanish and Life Skills.

 If you have a question related to a particular subject, please ask your teachers.
-A list of subject and Faculty Leaders is given below.
-If the question is regarding the range of choices available to you please see Mr Oxley.
+A list of Subject and Faculty Leaders is given below.
+If the question is regarding the range of choices available to you please see Mrs Powling.